How it works

 Calculating your market size shouldn’t be complicated.
 In fact, it can be done in three simple steps:

 Your target customers are the people for whom your product or service solves a specific problem.

 Examine the profiles of your existing customers – what do you know about them?
-In addition to looking at demographic information like age, gender, geographical location and socio-economic background, engage in a conversation with your customers to find out why they buy your product and why they buy it from you specifically.
+In addition to looking at demographic information like age, gender, geographical location and socio-economic background, engage in a conversation with your customers to find out why they buy your product and why they buy your brand specifically.

 You can gather initial data from a bit of desk research – for example, this government-published statistic tells us that 62% of adults in the UK are overweight.
 But don’t stop there, now’s the time to delve a bit further by carrying out some consumer research.

-Through a tool like Attest, you can access more than 100 million people in 80 different countries, which means you can test real demand with a subset of your target audience.
+Through a market research and brand tracking tool like Attest, you can access more 125 million people in 59 countries, which means you can test real demand with a subset of your target audience.

 For example, you could find out:

 To further define your target customer, you can then analyse their demographics (these are built-in to the Attest platform) and look for trends.
 Perhaps you see that professional women, living in London and the south east, aged between 30 to 50 are showing the highest purchase intent.
 You can then create profiles of your prime potential customers.

 Once you’ve got a good indication of who your product or service is relevant to, a larger market segmentation exercise makes sense – it’ll help you prioritise your efforts and understand the true potential size of the market.